White Hall (Ellicott City, Maryland)

-White Hall is a historic home located at Ellicott City, Howard County, Maryland, United States.
+White Hall is a historic home located at Ellicott City, Maryland, United States.
 It consists of three sections: the east wing, dating from the early 19th century, the center section, and the west wing.
 In 1890 the house was partially destroyed by fire and rebuilt in 1900.
 Three outbuildings remain on the White Hall property: a small square frame workshop; a smokehouse-privy; and springhouse.

 White Hall was listed on the National Register of Historic Places in 1977.